klauer/epics-sumo-mirror/doc/introduction.rst

 The problem
 -----------

-When you develop an application for EPICS you usually need some of the EPICS support modules.
+When you develop an EPICS application you usually need some EPICS support modules.

-For a a small project you have to fetch the sources for all support modules your application needs and build all of them together with your application.
+For a a small project you fetch the sources for support modules your application needs and build all of them together with your application.

 For development in a team however, you want to have support modules built and installed at a central directory so all developers can just use them in their application without the need to build them again for each application.

-Support modules are also developed and to use new features, you have to install new versions.
-Soon you different versions of many modules.
-Some older applications may rely on older module versions while others may need newer ones.
-This is further complicated by the fact that modules may be dependent on each other.
+If new versions of your support modules with bug fixes or new features become available, you have to install these first in order to use them.
+The old versions however, must not be deleted since some applications may depend on them.
+This is further complicated by the fact that support modules may be dependent on each other.

 Here is an example, module "A" is dependent on module "B":